XiaoZheng0524/XiaoZheng0524.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a Ph.D. candidate at the University of Chinese Academy of Sciences (UCAS), where I am part of the LAMP (Learning and Machine Perception) Laboratory.
 My research focuses on Artificial Intelligence, with a particular emphasis on 3D Reconstruction.
 I am deeply engaged in exploring cutting-edge techniques to reconstruct three-dimensional models from two-dimensional images or other data sources, such as Neural Radiance Fields (NeRF) and 3D Gaussian Splatting (3DGS).
-This involves a combination of computer vision and computer graphics.

 Research Interests
 ======